-I personally have had a love-hate relationship with bobs over the years, and have also had tons of “should I cut my long hair or not, no but really?” fits that seems to come on season after season (Which are then invariably followed by “but how short should I cut my hair, though?”
-There’s really no winning this.).
-In addition, depending on which hairstyles look great on my current #WCW, the answers to these questions change mercurially as well.
-To quote Alyssa, our Beauty Editor, “If hair grew overnight, I would try out all these looks.”
-Truer words have never been spoken.
-And the fact that we’re inundated with all trends, all the time is never good for my hair ADHD.
+Many of us have had a love-hate relationship with short cuts, and have also had tons of “should I cut my long hair or not, no but really?” fits that seem to come on season after season.
+In addition, depending on which hairstyles look great on our current #WCW, the answers to these questions change mercurially as well.

-Alas, hair doesn’t grow overnight (I’ve tried, sorry folks), or even sprout as eagerly as the tulips on a New York City sidewalk in the summer.
-So to help any and all of you who might be going through a similar crisis, and perhaps to better talk myself through this decision, I put together a quick checklist to make the process a bit less frustrating.
+Alas, hair doesn’t grow overnight or even sprout as eagerly as the tulips on a New York City sidewalk in the summer.
+So to help any and all of you who might be going through this crisis, we’ve put together a quick checklist to make the process a bit less frustrating.
 Hey, we’re all in this together, right?

 1. Face Shape